-How does the quick method work?
+How does the Quick Method work?

-With the quick method, you charge and collect the GST/HST on taxable goods and services you supply to your customers in the usual way.
-However, to calculate the amount of your net tax, you multiply the value of your taxable supplies (including the GST/HST) made during the reporting period by the quick method remittance rate(s) that apply to those supplies.
+With the Quick Method, you charge and collect the GST/HST on taxable goods and services you supply to your customers in the usual way.
+However, to calculate the amount of your net tax, you multiply your taxable supplies including the GST/HST made during the reporting period by the Quick Method remittance rate(s) that apply to those supplies.